 - Greater than or equal to 30.0

 Position a measuring tape around your waist and measure waist size (circumference) at the halfway point between your lowest rib and the top of your hipbone.
-Check your measurement against the figures below.
+This is a way to check that you are not carrying too much fat around your belly, which can increase your risk of heart disease, type 2 diabetes and stroke.
+Check your measurement against the figures below, which are provided for men and women.

 - INCREASED RISK